Best High-Yield Savings Accounts 2026

 - 4.85% APY

-- Absolutely zero fees (no monthly, no closure, no inactivity)
+- Absolutely zero fees (no monthly, closure, inactivity, or hidden charges)

 - $0 minimum deposit